LLNL/Curvallis/README.md

    - **--out_eos_file_base _base path_**

-   Use the file names _base path_.dat and _base path_.info when writing out the moved data points for 2d, eos data.
-Only create the _base path_.info file if --use_eos_info_file is set.
-This option must be set if --in_eos_file_base is set.
+   Use the file names "_base path_.dat" and "_base path_.info" when writing out the moved data points for 2d, eos data.
+Only create the "_base path_.info" file if "--use_eos_info_file" is set.
+This option must be set if "--in_eos_file_base" is set.

-**Shift, Limit, and Point Exclusion arguments** alter the appearance of Input data.
+**Shift, Limit, and Point Exclusion arguments** alter the appearance of input data.
 None of these options are required to be set.

    - **--decimate _count_**

-   Only displays _count_ points of the inputted data.
-If the data is 1d, there will be _count_ total data points.
-If the data is 2d, each line will have _count_ number of points.
-The points will be equally distributed across the span of the original data, so the result is nearly the same as using the --step option, which is described below.
+   Only displays "_count_" points of the inputted data.
+If the data is 1d, there will be "_count_" total data points.
+If the data is 2d, each line will have "_count_" number of points.
+The points will be equally distributed across the span of the original data, so the result is nearly the same as using the "--step" option, which is described below.

    - **--step _step_**

-   Only use every _step_th point.
-For example, --step 3 uses every third point.
-When writing out points with --step set, the points not shown are still included in the written file.
+   Only use every "_step_th" point.
+For example, "--step 3" uses every third point.
+When writing out points with "--step" set, the points not shown are still included in the written file.

    - **--t_step _step_**

-   Only use every _step_th isotherm.
-Each isotherm is it's own line, so every _step_th line in the input file is skipped.
+   Only use every "_step_th" isotherm.
+Each isotherm is its own line, so every "_step_th" line in the input file is skipped.
 The skipped isotherms are still included if the moved points are written out.

    - **--x_include _low_ _high_, --xinclude _low_ _high_**

-   Only display input points between the x values _low_ and _high_.
+   Only display input points between the x values "_low_" and "_high_".
 Other points aren't plotted, but will be included when writing out the moved points.

    - **--x_scale _scale_ _low_ _high_, --xscale _scale_ _low_ _high_**

-   Multiply the x value of each input point by _scale_ if _low_ < x < _high_.
+   Multiply the x value of each input point by "_scale_" if "_low_" < x < "_high_".

    - **--x_shift _shift_ _low_ _high_, --xshift _shift_ _low_ _high_**

-   Add _shift_ to the x value of each input point where _low_ < x < _high_.
+   Add "_shift_" to the x value of each input point where "_low_" < x < "_high_".

    - **--y_include _low_ _high_, --yinclude _low_ _high_**

-   Only display input points between y values _low_ and _high_.
+   Only display input points between y values "_low_" and "_high_".
 Other points aren't plotted, but will be included when writing out the moved points.

    - **--y_scale _scale_ _low_ _high_, --yscale _scale_ _low_ _high_**

-   Multiply the y value of each input point by _scale_ if _low_ < x < _high_.
+   Multiply the y value of each input point by "_scale_" if "_low_" < x < "_high_".

    - **--y_shift _shift_ _low_ _high_, --yshift _shift_ _low_ _high_**

-   Add _shift_ to the y value of each input point where _low_ < x < _high_.
+   Add "_shift_" to the y value of each input point where "_low_" < x < "_high_".

    - **--t_include _low_ _high_, --tinclude _low_ _high_**

-   Only display input points in isotherms with values between _low_ and _high_.
+   Only display input points in isotherms with values between "_low_" and "_high_".

    - **--v_axis**

-   Use v as the x axis instead of rho.
+   Use "v" as the x axis instead of "rho".
 When using this option fit curves will not fit the data correctly.
 This essentially makes x = 1/x for each input point.

 **View arguments** determine what starts out displayed on the screen.
 For example, "x_max" could be set to 200 when the data extends to 2000 and the default view will be from the minimum data point to 200.
 If only some of these options are set, the others are determined by the minimum and maximum x and y values of the data.